-- Functional Description: miTLS is a verified reference implementation of the TLS protocol.
+Functional Description: miTLS is a verified reference implementation of the TLS protocol.
 Our code fully supports its wire formats, ciphersuites, sessions and connections, re-handshakes and resumptions, alerts and errors, and data fragmentation, as prescribed in the RFCs, it interoperates with mainstream web browsers and servers.
-At the same time, our code is carefully structured to enable its modular, automated verification, from its main API down to computational assumptions on its cryptographic algorithms. - Release Contributions: New in 2020: In 2020, we continued work on the implementation and deployment of TLS 1.3 and the QUIC protocol, which internally uses TLS 1.3.
-We integrated the new EverCrypt cryptographic provider to miTLS, resulting in significant performance improvements.
-Finally, we deployed our code within Microsoft MsQuic (https://github.com/microsoft/msquic).
+At the same time, our code is carefully structured to enable its modular, automated verification, from its main API down to computational assumptions on its cryptographic algorithms.